What is Phenytoin?

 Some of the serious side effects of Phenytoin are:

-• If you have any of these serious symptoms immediately contact your doctor for further assistance.
-In any case, due to Phenytoin if you get any kind of reactions in your body try avoiding it.
+If you have any of these serious symptoms, immediately contact your doctor for further assistance.
+If you get any kind of reactions due to Phenytoin, try avoiding it.

-• A doctor advised you to take the medicines by seeing your problems and the benefits of this medicine are greater than the side effects.
-Majority of the people who use this medicine don’t show any side effects.
+A doctor advised you to take the medicines after seeing your problems, and the benefits of this medicine are greater than the side effects.
+The majority of people who use this medicine don’t show any side effects.
 Get medical help immediately if you get any serious Phenytoin side effects.

 How to take Phenytoin?